Parkinson’s Disease and Exercise: What You Need to Know

 What am I doing?

-Stabilizing sore and trunk during dynamic upper extremity movement.
+Stabilizing core and trunk during dynamic upper extremity movement.

 Functional task practice with emphasis on leaning forward and weight shifting.